Durians

 About Vietnam's durians (Sầu riêng):

-Five or six times larger than the mango, durian is unique fruit with the thick and rough skin, covered with sharp thorns.
-At first, one may find durian’s smell extremely unpleasant (to the extent that most airlines have to ban passengers from carrying this fruit on board).
-Yet if you can eat it, you will love it.
+Five or six times larger than a mango, durian is a unique fruit characterized by its thick, rough skin, covered with sharp thorns.
+Initially, one may find the aroma of durian extremely strong and unpleasant, to the extent that many airlines still restrict passengers from bringing this fruit on board.
+However, for those who develop a taste for it, durian can be truly delightful.

 Photo: baochinhphu.vn